f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Uploading a Tenant Image
 ^^^^^^^^^^^^^^^^^^^^^^^^

 You can upload a tenant image via the GUI in two different places.
 The first is by going to the **Tenant Management > Tenant Images** page.
-Click the Add button and you will receive a pop-up asking for the URL of a remote HTTPS server with optional credentials, and the ability to ignore certificate warnings.
-There is no option to upload direct from a computer via the browser, but this functionality will be added in a subsequent release.
+There are two options on this page, you may click the **Import** button and you will receive a pop-up asking for the URL of a remote HTTPS server with optional credentials, and the ability to ignore certificate warnings.
+The second option is to click the **Upload** button to select and image file direct from your computer via the browser.

 .. image:: images/rseries_deploying_a_tenant/image71.png
   :align: center